Marie Goodman Hunter: Singing and acting

 With combined singing and acting talents, Goodman Hunter was hired as the first African American in the cast of Paul Green's The Common Glory, the annual patriotic pageant in Williamsburg, Virginia.
 She also acted at the Barter Theater in Abingdon and Swift Creek Mill Theater in Colonial Heights.

 Asked about the casting odds she faced, Goodman Hunter said, "I appreciate directors who hire you as an actress who happens to be black and not as a black actress."

 When VMT attained full professional repertory status, Goodman Hunter was one of the local actors who received an Equity contract.
 She gained professional rank in the VMT Rep company, produced under the artistic direction of Keith Fowler, which included Ken Letner, E.G. Marshall, Alfred Drake, Janet Bell, Lynda Myles, and dramaturg M. Elizabeth Osborn.
 Fowler produced both new American plays and world premieres of works by European playwrights, in addition to some American classics.
 In 1974 Goodman Hunter got to use all her performance skills as the Innkeeper's Wife in Man With a Load of Mischief.
 Among major roles she played at VMT were Berenice in The Member of the Wedding, Missy in Purlie, Ginny Jenny in The Threepenny Opera, and Adelaide in Guys and Dolls.

 Goodman Hunter received particular acclaim for her work as Adelaide.
 Although the role had been traditionally played by white performers, reviewers saw Goodman Hunter as the standout of the production, stating “Miss Adelaide may be her finest hour.”

+Goodman Hunter died on October 21, 2024, at the age of 95.

 Legacy and honors

-In 1982 Goodman Hunter received the Mayor's Award for “Most Outstanding Contribution to the Arts.”
+In 1982, Goodman Hunter received the Mayor's Award for “Most Outstanding Contribution to the Arts.”
 Over her many years on Richmond stages, she has become one of the region's most extensively honored performers, widely celebrated for her singing and acting as well as for her passionate community spirit.

 She won a record total of six Phoebe awards as “Best Actress” from Richmond newspapers.
 These were for the following performances: